Generated at: 2026-05-16 10:42:47

 • High reliability of information with over 800,000 restaurant records registered

-• Enabled the development of precise sales strategies, leading to efficient sales activities
+• Enabled the development of accurate sales strategies, leading to efficient sales activities

-• Reduced man-hours for store information maintenance and updates by 60%, saving approximately 17 million yen annually
+• Reduced man-hours for store information maintenance and correction by 60%, saving approximately 17 million yen annually

 • Streamlined back-office operations such as simplified anti-social force checks